LujainAlthobaiti/Speech_recognition/README.md

 # Conclusion:

-In conclusion, this code sample illustrates a fundamental JavaScript implementation of voice recognition on a web page.
+In conclusion, this code sample illustrates a fundamental JavaScript implementation of speech recognition on a web page.
 Users may talk into their device's microphone and then click the input box to have their spoken words translated into text.
-This approach may be used as a starting point for user interfaces and complex voice recognition applications.
+This approach may be used as a starting point for user interfaces and complex speech recognition applications.

 # HTML Code: